 The VAT threshold is currently \$100,000 of taxable supplies per annum.

 You should apply for VAT registration within 14 days of meeting the requirements.
-If you meet

-VAT within 21 days of your application.
+If you meet the requirements for registration the Comptroller of VAT ("the Comptroller") will register you for VAT within 21 days of your application.